Just when you thought they couldn't make anything else out of coconut, enter a new natural sweetener: coconut sugar.

 For most healthy people, a spike in blood sugar means nothing worse than an inevitable sugar crash as your body releases insulin.
 For diabetics and people with other illnesses, however, these spikes and drops can have much more serious health consequences.

 Coconut sugar has another advantage over table sugar: inulin.
-Not to be confused with insulin, inulin is actually a type of dietary fiber that feeds the good bacteria (probiotics) in your digestive tract.
-A 2009 study published in the Alternative Medical Review found that inulin can boost intestinal health, help the body control blood sugar, and even possibly prevent colon cancer.
+Not to be confused with insulin, inulin is actually a type of dietary fiber that feeds the good bacteria (probiotics) in your digestive tract, which studies have found may boost intestinal health.

 All in all, coconut sugar is not a nutritional powerhouse, and still contains fructose and glucose, but still remains a better option than regular refined sugar.